wangenau/eminus/README.md

 [![license](https://img.shields.io/badge/license-Apache2.0-yellowgreen)](https://wangenau.gitlab.io/eminus/license.html)
 [![doi](https://zenodo.org/badge/431079841.svg)](https://zenodo.org/badge/latestdoi/431079841)

-The eminus package is a plane wave density functional theory (DFT) code.
+The eminus package is a pythonic plane wave density functional theory (DFT) code.
 It is built upon the [DFT++](https://arxiv.org/abs/cond-mat/9909130) pragmas, that aim to let programming languages and theory coincide.
 The goal is to create a simple code that is easy to read and easy to extend while using minimal dependencies.